Hammadsoloman/ReadingNotes301/Read01.md

 * Following these simple rules you can order your files easily.
 At the time you need to find a line or a file, it will be more easy because you know where it is and you not will lose too much time.
 Also, working with a team will be more easy to understood the CSS and they will not have issues with the code; remembers that your code have be scalable and easy to understand.

+## CSS float Property

+#### Definition and Usage
+**The float property specifies how an element should float.**

+*Note: Absolutely positioned elements ignores the float property!

+*Note: Elements after a floating element will flow around it.
+To avoid this, use the clear property or the clearfix hack (see example at the bottom of this page).